If not addressed, a coolant leak can cause extensive damage to your car’s engine.

 #1: Head Gasket Leaks Directly Into Combustion Chambers

 Moreover, coolant may also mix with the engine’s oil, giving it a milky appearance.
-Other signs of a blown head gasket include overheating, engine knocking, and malfunctioning.
+Other signs of a blown head gasket include overheating, engine knocking, and faulty.

 #2: Coolant Seeps Out Of Bad Radiator Cap As Steam

-Radiator cap leaks are usually small, often resulting in losing coolant with no leak and no overheating symptoms.
-Yet, a leaky cap can cause the radiator hose to collapse, restricting coolant flow and overheating the engine.
+Radiator cap leaks are usually minor, often resulting in losing coolant with no leak and no overheating symptoms.
+Yet, a defective cap can cause the radiator hose to collapse, restricting coolant flow and overheating the engine.

-Another distinctive sign you may notice if coolant leaks from the radiator cap is a sugary aroma coming from the engine.
+Another characteristic sign you may notice if coolant leaks from the radiator cap is a sweet scent coming from the engine.

 #3: Worn Turbo Seals Allow Coolant Into Exhaust System